 Rice is a staple in Japan and has been cultivated for more than 3,000 years.
 Still, traditional rice harvesting in Japan is a significant part of Japanese culture.
 In the Edo period, rice yields were a measure of a lord’s wealth, and when asked about income, they would usually say the amount of rice receive each year.
+The most delicious rice in Japan is said to come from the Niigata region of Japan, and some farmers there still practice traditional harvesting of rice.

-Traditional Japanese Rice Harvest: Planting
+Traditional Japanese Rice Harvesting: Planting

 To ensure quality rice, farmers first have to create quality soil.
 This process begins when the Sakura trees start blooming and ends when the earth is deemed ready.
 I visited a traditional rice farming area in Hyogo Prefecture called Kami-Cho.
 It has a terraced rice field that belongs to Japan’s top 100 most beautiful rice fields.
 The harvest for this particular rice field starts in early September.

-Traditional Japanese Rice Harvest: Preparing
+Traditional Japanese Rice Harvesting: Preparing

 Before the harvest, the water has to be drained from the fields.
 The rice paddies stay very muddy, so wearing boots is a must.
 There are two ways to harvest the Japanese rice, traditionally by hand or by using a machine.
 Some paddies are too small for the machine, so they are always harvested by hand using a sickle.
 Before you cut the rice, the water has to be removed from the grains so the rice can dry more quickly.
 This is done by “brushing” a stick over the rice.
 But be careful!
 If you do this too rough, the rice can fall from the plants, and you will have less to harvest.